For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 The action-thriller Headhunters is based on the novel of the same name.

-A successful headhunter steals art for funding his lifestyle.
-The film revolves around his robbery of a valuable painting that gets him into trouble.
+A successful headhunter steals art to fund his lifestyle.
+The film revolves around his robbery of a valuable painting, which gets him into trouble.

 The unexpected twists and turns in the storyline add to the thrill.
 The movie was a turning point for Norwegian cinema.

-Simple vocabulary makes it an ideal choice for a beginner to learn the Norwegian language.
+Simple vocabulary makes it an ideal choice for beginners learning Norwegian.

 2. Max Manus: Man of War (2008)

-Directed by Joachim Rønning and Espen Sandberg, the 2008 biographical war film is about a resistance fighter, Max Manus, during World War II.
+Directed by Joachim Rønning and Espen Sandberg, the 2008 biographical war film is about a resistance fighter named Max Manus during World War II.
 It is one of Norway’s most successful movies so far.

-The flick tells an adventurous story about Max Manus, a Norwegian resistance fighter who was involved in freeing his country from the occupying German forces.
+The flick tells an adventurous story about Max Manus, a Norwegian resistance fighter who helped free his country from German occupation.

 They captured Manus twice, but both times he escaped from the clutches of the Nazis.

-The stunning visual, moving storyline and gripping thriller will keep you hooked throughout the film.
+The stunning visuals, moving storyline, and gripping thriller will keep you hooked throughout the film.

-Although the dialogue is fast-paced, it will allow you to learn something interesting, primarily military and war words.
+Although the dialogue is fast-paced, it will help you learn some interesting words, primarily military and war terms.

 3. Trollhunter (2010)

-Troll hunter justifies its name as the story revolves around three students on a journey to find the hunter of bears in Norway, who later happens to be a Troll hunter.
+Troll Hunter justifies its name.
+The story revolves around three students on a journey to find the bear hunter in Norway, who turns out to be a Troll hunter.

 The film portrays the Norwegian culture and carries a lot of dark humor.

-This wild comedy displays the giant trolls, creating chaos across the countryside.
+This wild comedy features giant trolls wreaking havoc across the countryside.

 With funny and straightforward language, the film is suitable for all levels of Norwegian language enthusiasts.